Community Behavioral Standards

 Residents will be held accountable for the cost of damage or vandalism through Housing & Residential Life’s student conduct process.
 Residents are also responsible for any damage or vandalism their guests may commit.

 Fees will be charged to your University account for damages that occur in your room/apartment.
-Fees may also be charged for any excessive clean up, repair, or replacement required due to student behavior (e.g., removing screens from windows, damaged or removed facility signage, holes in walls, or bodily fluid clean up) in common spaces like residential corridors, lounges, study spaces, etc.
+Fees may also be charged for any excessive clean up, repair, or replacement required due to student behavior (e.g., damaged or removed facility signage, holes in walls, or bodily fluid clean up) in common spaces like residential corridors, lounges, study spaces, etc.

 Due to the potential for injury or damage, playing sports on patios and balconies, in public areas, or in hallways is not allowed in the residence halls or University apartment communities.
 This includes, but is not limited to, in-line skating, skateboarding, and bicycle riding.
 Throwing, kicking, or hitting any type of object, including, but not limited to, soccer balls, footballs, nerf balls, and darts, is prohibited.
 Due to the potential for injury and damage, sports, including but not limited to, soccer, Frisbee, golf, and Frisbee golf, are not permitted in outdoor residential courtyard areas.

 Tampering with any mechanical or electrical unit within residence halls or apartments is not permitted.
 Specifically, you must not tamper with or use without authorization any part of a residence hall/apartment complex elevator system; hall/apartment locking systems; life safety equipment including, but not limited to, smoke alarms, fire alarm mechanisms, fire sprinkler mechanisms, and life safety signage (e.g., exit signs); refrigeration; heating; cooling; or computer/ethernet jack and cable connections.